UNCLASSIFIED (U)

 (2) (U) ADIT stamp: An ADIT stamp may establish LPR status.
 You should be aware, however, that you may encounter passports with counterfeit ADIT stamps.
 Any questions on the legitimacy of an ADIT stamp should be directed to DHS.
 See 9 FAM 202.2-7(B) below for more information on LPR travel with an ADIT stamp; and

-(3) (U) In the absence of a Form I-551 or valid ADIT stamp, it may be necessary to verify LPR status by other means; see paragraph b of this section for returning resident (SB-1) immigrant visa applicants, and paragraph c for individuals requesting boarding foils based on lost, stolen, or expired Form I-551 cards.
+(3) (U) In the absence of a Form I-551 or valid ADIT stamp, it may be necessary to verify LPR status by other means; see paragraph b of this section for returning resident (SB-1) IV applicants, and paragraph c for individuals requesting boarding foils based on lost, stolen, or expired Form I-551 cards.

 b.
-Unavailable
+Unavailable.

 c.
 (U) Verification of LPR Status (Boarding Foils for Lost, Stolen or Expired I-551):